-Figure 14, summarizing progress towards meeting the EU2020 target, and taken from Atkinson et al. (2017a), is the starting point.
+Figure 9, summarizing progress towards meeting the EU2020 target, and taken from Atkinson et al. (2017), is the starting point.
 Year 2008 provides the baseline data for assessing progress towards the '20 million fewer' target for 2020.
-Reading upwards from the bottom, the lines show the evolution of the numbers of individuals in quasi-jobless household rate (QJ), in severe material deprivation (SMD) and at risk of poverty (AROP, calculated using the 60% of contemporary national median poverty cut-off).
+Reading upwards from the bottom, the lines show the evolution of the numbers of individuals in quasi-jobless household rate (QJ), in severe material deprivation (SMD) and at risk of poverty (AROP, as described earlier).
 The number at risk of poverty or social exclusion (AROPE) is the combination of the information about AJ, SMD and AROP using the rules for calculating the EU2020 indicator cited in the previous section.
-The EU2020 target would be achieved if the number of persons AROPE in 2008 (115.908 million) fell to 95.908 million or fewer by 2020: look at the line with the arrowhead.
+The EU2020 target would be achieved if the number of persons AROPE in 2008, 115.908 million, fell to 95.908 million or fewer by 2020: look at the line with the arrowhead.